Trends

 Does the proportion of SHS clients with disability experiencing domestic and family violence who are provided assistance for accommodation when needed vary by remoteness?

 The data in the graph and the table below show the proportion of specialist homelessness services clients with disability (of all ages) experiencing family and domestic violence (FDV) who are provided assistance with accommodation when needed, grouped by remoteness.
-In 2021–22, in both major cities and outer regional areas, 80% of clients with disability were assisted with accommodation when needed, as were 71% in inner regional areas (please note that some categories were not published due to small numbers and to protect confidentiality).
+In 2024–25, 88% of clients with disability in remote and very remote areas were assisted with accommodation when needed, compared with 71% in outer regional areas.

 Source: Specialist Homelessness Services Collection (SHSC) | Data source overview